tojonoy/VeinChain-Fe/README.md

 ---

+### 4.Change the backend url as per the dynamic one

+Change the url for the api services from the backend accordingly.

 ## Additional Configuration: ESLint with React & TypeScript

 If you wish to expand your ESLint configuration for a production-level application, consider using plugins for React and TypeScript.
 An example configuration in `eslint.config.js` might be: